-When the U.S. Department of Education processes a FAFSA, the processor may place a "C" code on the applicant's Student Aid Report (SAR), This code acts as an alert for the student and the Financial Aid Office indicating that the student cannot receive aid until a given issue is resolved.
+When the U.S. Department of Education processes a FAFSA, the processor may place a C code on the applicant's Student Aid Report (SAR).
+This code acts as an alert for the student and the Financial Aid Office to indicate that the student cannot receive aid until a given issue is resolved.

 If you have already paid your loans but your status still shows you are in default, contact your lender or the Department of Education at 800-433-3243 (Toll Free) and ask them to provide you with your default clearance letter.